code54/cobertura-chocolate/README.markdown

 * *aggregate collected data* according to the JVM language it belongs to, since a source file may be translated to multiple .class files at non-Java JVM languages.
 We use an IReportBuilderStrategy implementations for this.
 Aggregated data is presented in a GenericReport object.
 * *expose aggregated data* from a GenericReport in different formats by implementing an IReportFormatStrategy interface.

+Compile the code and run tests are requirements, not Cobertura's resposibility.

 New metrics can be defined implementing ICustomMetric interface.

 ## Status